Homotopy theory with bornological coarse spaces: Motivic coarse spaces

 \section{Motivic coarse spaces}

+In this section we introduce the $\infty$-category of motivic coarse spaces $\Spc\cX$.
+Our goal is to do homotopy theory with bornological coarse spaces.
+To this end we first complete the category of bornological coarse spaces formally and then implement the desired geometric properties through localizations.

-In this Section we introduce the $\infty$-category of motivic coarse spaces $\Spc\cX$.
-We start with the presentable $\infty$-category of space-valued presheaves
+In the following $\Spc^{\la}$ is the large presentable $\infty$-category of small spaces {$\Spc^{\la}$}.
+This category can be characterized as the universal large presentable $\infty$-category generated by a final object.
+We start with the large presentable $\infty$-category of space-valued presheaves

 We construct the $\infty$-category of motivic coarse spaces $\Spc\cX$ by a sequence of localization{s} (descent, coarse equivalences, vanishing on flasque bornological coarse spaces, $u$-continuity) of $\PSh (\BC)$ at various sets of morphisms.
-Our goal is to encode well-known invariance and descent properties of various coarse homology theories in a motivic way.
+Our goal is to encode well-known invariance and descent properties of coarse homology theories in a motivic way.
+The result of this construction is the functor (Definition \ref{qergkjefkoerfrefwefwerfev}) which sends a bornological coarse space to its motivic coarse space.

 Technically one could work with model categories and Bousfield localizations or, as we prefer, with $\infty$-categories (Remark \ref{fwioejewif98u329r32r32r}).
 A reference for the general theory of localizations is Lurie \cite[Sec.~5.5.4]{htt}.
-In order to make things precise it is clear that one must restrict the size of the category $\BC$ and the collections of morphisms at which we are going to localize.
-We will not discuss this technical issue in the present paper.

 Our approach is parallel to constructions in $\mathbb{A}^{1}$-homotopy theory \cite{Hoyois:2015aa} or differential cohomology theory \cite{Bunke:2013aa}, \cite{MR3462099}.